verynewusername/instagrambot/README.md

-# Instagram Bot
+# Instagram Bot for @circumferencedividedbydiameter

 This bot is created to post automated content on Instagram.
-The account it uses is: @circumferencedividedbydiameter
+It is currently dedicated to posting the digits of Pi sequentially to the account: [@circumferencedividedbydiameter](https://www.instagram.com/circumferencedividedbydiameter/).

 ## 📖 Table of Contents
 - [About](#about)